create-softdev/softdev-program/study/01-Intro/README.md

 ## Communication

 * Slack will be our main way to communicate
-* All slack communication will be in *English*
+* All Slack communication will be in *English*
-* The following slack channels will be used:
+* The following Slack channels will be used:
   * `#random`: funny stuff that you want to share
-  * `#student-todo`: the teachers will be sending you material to do via this channels
+  * `#praxis`: the teachers will be sending you material to do via this channels
-  * `#need-help`: this is where you request help from other students and from the teachers
+  * `#need-help`: where you request help from other students and from the teachers
   * `#knowledge-sharing`: where you can post links about interesting stuff (pertaining to the course) that you found on the internet
+  * `#foooood`: tips for nice (or not nice) places you find in the area.
+Recipes are also welcome!
+  * `#general`: we don't really know what to put here, but it *sounds* very useful...
-* Please set your notifications however you like, but you should set `#student-todo` notifications so that you are sure to receive them.
+* Please set your notifications however you like, but you should set `#praxis` notifications so that you are sure to receive them.
 * It's OK to DM (Direct Message) the teachers and not only go through the public channels.
   Please!
 We are here to help, so feel free to DM us on anything.
-* Most important of all - we are also available "offline", so if anything is bothering you (or you just plain want to discuss something), and you wish to talk about it face to face, just ask.
+* Most important of all - we are also available "offline", so if anything is bothering you (or you just plain want to discuss something), and you wish to talk about it face to face, just tell us.

 ## Logistics (class, kitchen)